frederic-perez/AmE-dictionary/data/dictionary.md

 __so-so__ _adj_ :two::hammer: _The glass business was a so-so money maker._
 __soap opera__
 __soap-spuds__ _n_
-__soapbox<sup>1</sup>__ _n_ :three::astonished: A platform raised above the surrounding level to give prominence to the person on it. _Syn_ dais, podium, pulpit, rostrum, stump, ambo _The author ascended the soapbox and began to read from his latest novel._
+__soapbox<sup>1</sup>__ _n_ :four::astonished: A platform raised above the surrounding level to give prominence to the person on it. _Syn_ dais, podium, pulpit, rostrum, stump, ambo _The author ascended the soapbox and began to read from his latest novel._
 __soapbox<sup>2</sup>__ _v informal_ :two::hammer:
 __soar__ _v_
 __soaring__ _adj_ Ascending to a level markedly higher than the usual: _soaring fuel costs; the soaring spires of the cathedral._ _Soaring ceilings._
-__sobering__ _adj_ :six: Making you think about things in a serious way.
+__sobering__ _adj_ :eight: Making you think about things in a serious way.
 Tending to make sober or more serious: _the news had a sobering effect._
 __sobersides__ _n_ :astonished: A humorless or habitually serious person.
 __sobriquet__ _n_ :six: (soubriquet) An affectionate or humorous nickname. _Syn_ cognomen, moniker, nickname, soubriquet
 __SoCal__ _n_ _informal_ _US_ Southern California.